hydroshare/hydroshare/README.md

 - (Windows users only) set the user environment variable PWD to <directory where hydroshare repo was cloned to> for me this is `C:\Users\<username>\repo\hydroshare`

 ### first build
-- (Windows users only) edit `docker-compose.yml` postgis `volumes` line to read "- pgdatavol:/var/lib/postgresql/data" meaning there will be no persistence for now
 - docker-compose up --build

 _Note that hydroshare and defaultworker will complain about the database not listening on port 5432 this is normal_